rtdi/connectorbase/README.md

 ## Relationship with Kafka Connect

 The obvious first choice would have been to enhance Kafka Connect.
 But Kafka Connect aims at a different audience and use cases.
-It is about IT professionals loading data with maximum parallelism.
+It is about IT professionals loading data with maximum performance.
 In addition most Kafka Connect Connectors do not support basic functionalities users would expect.
 Example: How does a reliable delta work in the JDBC Kafka Connect?

 Key differences

-- Kafka Connect runs in a cluster, the RTDI Connectors are web applications
+- Kafka Connect runs in a cluster, the RTDI Connectors are web applications, e.g. wrapped into Docker containers
 - Kafka Connect is configured via property files, the RTDI-Connectors have UIs to configure and maintain them
 - Kafka Connect transfers low level data like tables, the RTDI-Connectors transfer Business Objects like a Sales Order
 - Kafka Connect does send data as is, the RTDI-Connectors add common metadata needed for the bigger picture